Tavio Ciccarelli

 Tavio Ciccarelli (born July 24, 2006) is a Canadian soccer player who plays for HFX Wanderers in the Canadian Premier League.

 Early life

-Ciccarelli player youth soccer in his native Winnipeg with Bonvital SC from 2014 to 2018.
+Ciccarelli player youth soccer in his native Winnipeg with Bonivital SC from 2014 to 2018.
 He also took part in the former Whitecaps Academy Manitoba Pre-Prospects Program.
 Afterwards, he went to England and played in the youth systems of Leeds United and Sheffield United.

 Club career

 In May 2024, he signed with Canadian Premier League club HFX Wanderers on an Exceptional Young Talent contract through 2026, with the contract beginning in July, upon the opening of the transfer window.
 He made his professional debut on October 19 against York United.
+On April 12, 2026, he scored his first professional goal in a 2-2 draw with Inter Toronto FC.

 International career

 In February 2024, Ciccarelli was named to the Canada U20 team for the 2024 CONCACAF U-20 Championship qualifying tournament.
 On February 23, 2024, he scored a hat trick in a 4–0 victory over Saint Vincent and the Grenadines U20.
 He was then subsequently called up to the squad for the official tournament in July.